Elisephan/personal_blog/README.md

 ## AUTHOR

-Claudine Kuradusenge
+Elisephan NTAKIRUTIMANA

 ## DESCRIPTION

 This is an app to create a personal blogging website where you can create and share your opinions and other users can read and comment on them.
 Additionally, add a feature that displays random quotes to inspire your users.

 ## User Stories